hull/hull-connectors/packages/connectors/hull-hubspot/assets/readme.md

 HubSpot Contact `VID` is captured as an `anonymous_id` and `hubspot/id` in Hull User profiles.

+**Note:** If more than one Hull User exists with the same `email` or HubSpot Contact `VID`, they will be merged.
+A `User merged` event will show the before/after difference in attribute values.
+Learn more about [User merging](https://www.hull.io/docs/data_lifecycle/ingest/#user-merging)

 ### Fetching HubSpot Companies into Hull

 HubSpot Companies are not handled by default.
 This must be enabled in the Connector Settings under the **Fetch accounts** toggle.